Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Improved formulations

 Constraint \eqref{eq:locally_compatible_paths} states that only paths that are compatible with the selected strategy might be allowed to have a probability different than zero.
 Moreover, since it is enforced on all decision nodes, it means that this constraint guarantees that only the paths that are compatible with the strategy $Z$ are active.
 Recall that we denote this set of compatible paths as $S(Z) \subseteq S$.

-As pointed out in \citet{salo2022}, constraint \eqref{eq:dp_pi_lower}, which prevents variables $\pi(s)$ from wrongly taking value zero, is only required when some of the utility values $U(s)$, $s \in S$, are negative.
-Notice that this is prevented otherwise by the maximization of the objective function \eqref{eq:dp_obj}, naturally steering these variables to their upper bound values.
+As pointed out in \citet{salo2022}, for expected utility maximization, constraint \eqref{eq:dp_pi_lower}, which prevents variables $\pi(s)$ from wrongly taking value zero, is only required when some of the utility values $U(s)$, $s \in S$, are negative.
+Notice that this is otherwise prevented by the maximization of the objective function \eqref{eq:dp_obj}, naturally steering these variables to their upper bound values.
 Another way to guarantee that the variables $\pi(s)$ take their correct value, i.e., $\pi(s) = p(s)$, if $s \in S(Z)$, is to impose the constraint